NilsWildt/SimpleKernelregression.jl/README.md

 ## Overview

 SimpleKernelRegression is just my own simple kernel regression.
 Doesn't do more, doesn't do less.
 Not everything is yet throughfully tested -- Interpolation and Regression are solid.
+Debatable shape choice (rows vs. col for datapoints), therefore some more transposing than one might want.

 ## Main sources